jacksund/simmate/README.md

 ## Welcome!

-There are tons of programs available in computational materials science, and it can become overwhelming to pick which to use and how to mix-and-match for your specific project.
+There are tons of programs available in computational materials science, and it can become overwhelming to pick which to use and how to mix-and-match them for your specific project.

 That's why we've made Simmate!
-We are the glue between all these different programs.
+We aim to be the glue between all these different programs, databases, and utilities.

 Simmate has everything you need for materials chemistry research all in one repo.
 Whether you're an experimental or computational scientist, this program is built to scale for your needs.
 Jumpstart your research from here and hit the ground running.

-## Built to Scale
+## Simmate is built for everyone

+#### For Readers:
+Not ready to download and try things yourself?
+No worries!
+Just take a look at our website [simmate.org](simmate.org) that shows all of the calculations that we've done already.
+Explore what we have to offer, and then come back to try it yourself when you're ready!

 #### For Beginners:

-We were all first-year graduate students before too, so our guides are written with you in mind.
+We were all first-year graduate students before too, so our guides are written with that in mind.
 Take your research question and look for a workflow we've prebuilt that does it for you.
 For example, how do I relax my crystal structure using DFT?
 All you need is your crystal structure and the following code:
 ```python
 # Load the structure file you'd like to use
 from simmate import Structure